-b) Progress towards ratification and adoption of international legal structures: The decision to launch a nuclear power programme involves a commitment not only at national but also at international level.
+- b) Progress towards ratification and adoption of international legal structures: The decision to launch a nuclear power programme involves a commitment not only at national but also at international level.
 It is essential that Kenya becomes part of the global nuclear safety regime and share responsibility for its sustainability by Joining international treaties and conventions and ratifying to their provisions.
 The ratification of international instruments facilitates access to international assistance (technical, regulatory, financial, etc.) and international cooperation provides the platform to exchange information and experience, assurance of fuel supply and spare parts.
-Key Conventions which Kenya would need to party to and ensure domestication of their provisions include:
+Key Conventions which Kenya would need to party to and ensure domestication of their provisions include: - The 1963 Vienna Convention on Civil Liability for Nuclear Damage (as amended by the 1997 Protocol to amend the 1963 Vienna Convention on Civil Liability for Nuclear Damage); and - The Convention on Supplementary Compensation for Nuclear Damage.

-- The 1963 Vienna Convention on Civil Liability for Nuclear Damage (as amended by the 1997 Protocol to amend the 1963 Vienna Convention on Civil Liability for Nuclear Damage); and - The Convention on Supplementary Compensation for Nuclear Damage. - Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency: sets out an international framework for co-operation among Parties and with the IAEA to facilitate prompt assistance and support in the event of nuclear accidents or radiological emergencies - Convention on Nuclear Safety:- to legally commit participating States operating land-based nuclear power plants to maintain a high level of safety by setting international benchmarks to which States would subscribe - Convention on the Physical Protection of Nuclear Material: obliges Contracting States to ensure during international nuclear transport the protection of nuclear material within their territory or on board their ships or aircraft - Convention on Early Notification of a Nuclear Accident or Radiological Emergency :- establishes a notification system for nuclear accidents that have the potential for international transboundary release that could be of radiological safety significance for another State - Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management: is the first legally binding international treaty on safety in these areas.
-It represents a commitment by participating States to achieve and maintain a consistently high level of safety in the management of spent fuel and of radioactive waste as part of the global safety regime for ensuring the proper protection of people and the environment c) Finalizing the formulation and adoption of the Development of Policy on Spent Fuel and Radioactive Waste Management (RWM): - RWM in Kenya is quite fragmented depending to the source of Radioactive Waste.
-Currently, Radioactive Waste sources are from hospitals and institutions of higher learning and regulated by the Radiation Protection Act, Cap 243 under whose regulations is vested upon the Radiation Protection Board (RPB) However, currently there is no approved national policy give guide on management of spent fuel and radioactive waste.
+- Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency:- sets out an international framework for co-operation among Parties and with the IAEA to facilitate prompt assistance and support in the event of nuclear accidents or radiological emergencies - Convention on Nuclear Safety:- to legally commit participating States operating landbased nuclear power plants to maintain a high level of safety by setting international benchmarks to which States would subscribe - Convention on the Physical Protection of Nuclear Material:- obliges Contracting States to ensure during international nuclear transport the protection of nuclear material within their territory or on board their ships or aircraft - Convention on Early Notification of a Nuclear Accident or Radiological Emergency: establishes a notification system for nuclear accidents that have the potential for international transboundary release that could be of radiological safety significance for another State - Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management: - is the first legally binding international treaty on safety in these areas.
+It represents a commitment by participating States to achieve and maintain a consistently high level of safety in the management of spent fuel and of radioactive waste as part of the global safety regime for ensuring the proper protection of people and the environment - c) Finalizing the formulation and adoption of the Development of Policy on Spent Fuel and Radioactive Waste Management (RWM): - RWM under the nuclear regulations part XII section 73 (1) on radioactive waste and spent fuel management states that the Act shall apply to the management of any radioactive waste and spent fuel resulting from civilian applications in the Republic of Kenya with application of the following principles at all stages in the management of radioactive waste (a) that people, property and the environment are adequately protected against radiological and other hazards; (b) generation of radioactive waste is kept to the minimum practicable; (c) interdependence among the different steps of radioactive waste and spent fuel management is taken into account; (d) protective measures for radioactive waste and spent fuel management in the Republic of Kenya are implemented in a manner that reflects internationally recognized criteria, standards and guidance; (e) biological, chemical and other hazards that may be associated with radioactive waste and spent fuel management are adequately addressed; (f) criticality and removal of residual heat generated during radioactive waste and spent fuel management are adequately addressed; (g) actions imposing reasonably predictable impacts on future generations greater than those permitted for the current generation are avoided; and (h) appropriate funding arrangements are in place.